matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

    - the order of structs in the list corresponds to the order of elements at the same level
 6. Each XML attribute that defines a namespace maps to a CUE struct property in the same way that other XML attributes are mapped.
 7. When an XML element name includes a namespace label as a prefix, the corresponding CUE struct property will be keyed by the same name and include the same prefix.
 8. XML element and attribute values are mapped to strings.
+Strings are taken as they appear in the XML including any whitespace.
+For a given element value, if the decoder detects mixed text/sub-element content and the text is anything other than whitespace, then the encoding returns an error.
+If the text in mixed text/sub-element content is just whitespace, then this whitespace is discarded.

 ### Sample CUE constraints for XML using `koala`